-to independence created by interests and relationships, as set out in Sections 510, 511, 520, 521, 522, 524 and 525. between the audit client and the following audit

-(i) Those who provide consultation regarding technical or industry specific issues, transactions or events; and (ii) Those who provide quality control for the engagement, including those who perform the engagement quality control review; and (c) The firm shall evaluate and address any threats that the engagement team has reason to believe are created by interests and relationships between the audit client and others within the firm who can directly influence the outcome of the audit engagement.
-800.10 A1 Others within a firm who can directly influence the outcome of the audit engagement include those who recommend the compensation, or who provide direct supervisory, management or other oversight, of the audit engagement partner in connection with the performance of the audit engagement including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent).
-R800.11 When the firm performs an eligible audit engagement, the firm shall evaluate and address any threats that the engagement team has reason to believe are created by financial interests in the audit client held by individuals, as set out in paragraphs R510.4( $c$ ) and ( $d$ ), R510.5, R510.7 and 510.10 A5 and A9.
-R800.12 When the firm performs an eligible audit engagement, the firm, in applying the provisions set out in paragraphs R510.4( a ), R510.6 and R510.7 to interests of the firm, shall not hold a material direct or a material indirect financial interest in the audit client.
-Employment with Employment with an Audit Client R800.13 When the firm performs an eligible audit engagement, the firm shall evaluate and address any threats created by any employment relationships as set out in paragraphs 524.3 A1 to 524.5 A3.
+(b) The firm shall identify, evaluate and address any threats to independence created by interests and relationships, as set out in Sections 510, 511, 520, 521, 522, 524 and 525, between the audit client and the following audit team members: (i) Those who provide consultation regarding technical or industry specific issues, transactions or events; and (ii) Those who perform an engagement quality review, or a review consistent with the objective of an engagement quality review, for the engagement; and (c) The firm shall evaluate and address any threats that the engagement team has reason to believe are created by interests and relationships between the audit client and others within the firm who can directly influence the outcome of the audit engagement.
+800.10 A1 engagemendirect suppartner in those at al thin a firm who can directly influence the outcome of the audit not include those who recommend the compensation, or who provide ervisory, management or other oversight, of the audit engagement connection with the performance of the audit engagement including I successively senior levels above the engagement partner through to the level who is the firm's Senior or Managing Partner (Chief Executive or).
+R800.11 address an financial firm performs an eligible audit engagement, the firm shall evaluate and y threats that the engagement team has reason to believe are created by interests in the audit client held by individuals, as set out in $3.8510.4(c)$ and $3.8510.5$, $3.8510.7$ and $3.8510.10$ A5 and A9.
+R800.12 provisions firm performs an eligible audit engagement, the firm, in applying the set out in paragraphs $R510.4(a)$, $R510.6$ and $R510.7$ to interests of the not hold a material direct or a material indirect financial interest in the t.
+Employment with a n Audit Cli ient R800.13 address ar firm performs an eligible audit engagement, the firm shall evaluate and my threats created by any employment relationships as set out in \$524.3 A1 to 524.5 A3.
+Providing Non-Ass urance Serv rices R800.14 service to performs an eligible audit engagement and provides a non-assurance the audit client, the firm shall comply with Sections 410 to 430 and 0, including its subsections, subject to paragraphs R800.7 to R800.9.
+EPENDENCE FOR ASSURANCE ENGAGEMENTS HAN AUDIT AND REVIEW ENGAGEMENTS Section 900 Applying Engageme the Conceptual Framework to Independence for Assurance nts Other than Audit and Review Engagements